Jakemcp97/pp4-gamer-frontier-blog/README.md

 ### Unfixed Bugs
 - Image upload uploads a string of the images data rather than the image itself.
+- images changing the cards height instead of remaining uniform

 ## Technologies Used
 ### Main Languages Used